DataScienceINT/knowledge-sharing/knowledgeLinks.md

 - [LLM applications for production](https://huyenchip.com/2023/04/11/llm-engineering.html).
 Very interesting post with tips for prompt engineering, evaluation and optimization, model finetuning, and best practices for LLM use in general.
 - [Impact of LLMs on scientific discovery](https://arxiv.org/pdf/2311.07361.pdf).
 A Microsoft Research paper investigating the performance of GPT-4 for various scientific tasks (drug discovery, materials design, molecular simulations, etc.).
 230 pages...
 - [Tackling hallucinations ion LLMs](https://magazine.sebastianraschka.com/p/research-papers-in-november-2023).
 A blog post with multiple links to research papers detailing how to deal with (and reduce) LLMs generating factually wrong information.
+- [The Pipe](https://github.com/emcf/thepipe): Python package that does markdown extraction from a variety of formats, including PDFs and Word.

 ### RAG
 - [paperQA](https://github.com/whitead/paper-qa/).
 Minimal package to do QA on PDFs.